mudzingwa/codepath-ios-101/README.md

 ## App Brainstorming (Step 4)
 **Google Calendar**
-  - Include easier navigation between calendars by enabling users to customize the appearance and layout of their calendar, providing options for different color schemes, themes, and view preferences.
+  - Include easier navigation between calendars by enabling users to customize the appearance and layout of their calendar.
-  - Provide more flexibility and customization options for event notifications, such as different notification sounds, snooze options, or the ability to set reminders for specific events.
+  - Provide more flexibility and customization options for event notifications, such as different notification sounds.

 **Instagram**
   - Allow users to reply to a message in DM by swiping right on it